 The keyboards that remind us legacy tech isn’t always a bad thing

 Classic design holds a special place in the heart of many keyboard enthusiasts.
-As much as the technology has evolved over the years, there’s something to be said about retro and vintage keyboards.
+As much as the technology has evolved over the years, there’s something to be said about vintage and retro mechanical keyboards.
 Sometimes the oldies really are the goodies.

 For those who’ve started to build such a collection — or may be well into their journey — this article will help ensure you nab the best of yesteryear’s tech.